salacika/DE1SQL/SQL3/README.md

 * Introduce the aggregation concepts in SQL
 * Introduce the most used aggregation functions
 * Introduce the functions related to grouping
-* Present examples and exercise
+* Present examples and exercise aggregation and grouping